 The Kamay 2020 Project is a joint Australian and New South Wales Governments project to commemorate the 250th anniversary since the encounter between Aboriginal Australians and the crew of the HMB Endeavour at Kurnell.
 This significant project has been informed by the Kamay Botany Bay National Park Kurnell: Master Plan and Plan of Management to deliver improved visitor amenity and access, provide new experiences and acknowledge the diversity of stories associated with this place.

 Public feedback was sought from 30 April to 02 August 2018 on the Kamay Botany Bay National Park Kurnell: Draft Master Plan and the Kamay Botany Bay National Park Draft Plan of Management as part of the Kamay 2020 Project.
-The Master Plan has now been finalised and the Plan of Management adopted.
+The Master Plan was finalised in February 2019 and the Plan of Management adopted in December 2019.

-Detailed investigation, planning and design for other elements of Stage 1 including a new Visitors Centre are also underway.
-Information on future works and activities will be provided later in 2020 and you can refer to the Master Plan for details on what's planned.
+- detailed investigation, planning and design for other elements of the master plan will commence soon including a new Visitors Centre.
+Information on future works and activities will be provided during the year and you can refer to the Master Plan for details on what's planned.